-Foundations Assistance Fund and 2) a program for lead removal, remediation, and abatement activities.
-By expanding the allowable use to include radon mitigation, this bill potentially reduces the funds available for these programs.
+The Healthy Homes Fund currently supports 1) the Crumbling Foundations Assistance Fund and 2) a program for lead removal, remediation, and abatement activities.
+By expanding to include radon mitigation, this bill potentially reduces the funds available for these programs.

-Section 42 eliminates a provision that allows municipalities to adopt regulations on paying fees in lieu of providing parking.
+Section 47 eliminates a provision that allows municipalities to adopt regulations on paying fees in lieu of providing parking.
 This may result in a revenue loss to municipalities beginning in FY 26 to the extent fewer fees are collected.